 Sheet Pan Garlic Butter Baked Salmon with crispy roast potatoes, asparagus and a delicious garlic butter sauce!

 THE salmon recipe of your dreams!
 A complete meal on one pan full of flavour.
-Sheet Pan Garlic Butter Baked Salmon is easy to make using minimal ingredients you already have in your kitchen!
+Garlic Butter Baked Salmon is easy to make using minimal ingredients you already have in your kitchen!
 PLUS the bonus of having only one pan to wash and no mess in your kitchen to clean up when your done.

 Garlic butter smothered salmon is a given.
 It’s possibly one of the most amazing, delicious ways to eat a juicy piece of salmon and gets cooked twice a week in this house.
 It’s been a while since we gave you salmon and it’s time.
 Especially with Good Friday around the corner!

-Salmon recipes in all forms are found in abundance on this blog of mine:
+Found in abundance on this blog of mine:

 What you will love the most about this Salmon recipe is that you can prepare it all on just the one sheet pan.
 Soft, juicy and tender salmon on the inside with charred crisp edges, a delicious restaurant-quality dinner!
 Plus an incredible garlic butter sauce inspired by this Garlic Butter Shrimp Scampi!